 Unleashing D&I in the Enterprise

 I’m always seeking that “light bulb” moment - when someone’s distinct perspective can shift my entire world view in seconds.
-Achieving these moments is only possible due to the wide spectrum of diversity and inclusion in the workplace that surrounds me, and I believe that all organizations can achieve this just as we have at HCL.
+Achieving these moments is only possible due to the wide spectrum of diversity and inclusion in the workplace that surrounds me, and I believe that all organizations can achieve this just as we have at HCLTech.

-At HCL, we view D&I as a differentiator.
+At HCLTech, we view D&I as a differentiator.
 We stand for diversity in skills, beliefs, and behaviors.
 As our business encompasses multiple countries and cultures, we’re the proud beneficiaries of a global workforce from 155 nationalities.
 Along with cultural diversity, we also ensure a fair representation of all genders, ages, and differently-abled individuals for a truly holistic implementation of our D&I philosophy.
 Providing equal opportunity to all, in our hiring process, goes a long way in building a culture that respects diversity and inclusion in the workplace.

 According to an article in HBR, a leader’s actions have about a 70% impact on whether or not employees feel included.
 An employee’s wellbeing allows them to share more, and go the extra mile – which in turn boosts the team’s (and eventually the organizational) performance.
 Fostering such an inclusive culture is easy to speak about - but difficult to implement.
 Through my experiences working with a diverse workforce, I can share three key lessons that have guided me along my journey.